Untitled design (43)

 There are a number of different approaches you can take to product placements, from looking at the Top x lists for specific products (these always tend to rank well) to working closely with journalists who you know are going to be looking to cover a particular product or product range.
 In most cases they are just looking for a hi-res image of your products, and so having this type of image to hand is incredibly helpful; we often keep them all in a Google Drive so they are ready to pull out at a moment’s notice.
 It’s also valuable to have visuals over your stock levels to ensure you aren’t promoting a product which is unavailable or low in stock.

-… to really get you in front of your target market.
 In addition, the product review style of the content is only helping to add to the authority and trust of the overall product.
-These are key elements of E-A-T which feed heavily into Google’s Page Quality Rater Guidelines.
+These are key elements of E-E-A-T which feed heavily into Google’s Page Quality Rater Guidelines.

 Getting your products out there in front of your audience is a great way to gain visibility among the right market and to gain high quality links back to the website, all while enhancing key SEO signals.
 Driving in referral traffic sales is just the icing on the cake!